kyrolabs/awesome-langchain/README.md

 * [Codespaces Template](https://github.com/lostintangent/codespaces-langchain): a Codespaces template for getting up-and-running with LangChain in seconds!
 * [Gradio Template](https://github.com/hwchase17/langchain-gradio-template): template for how to deploy a LangChain on Gradio

-## Tools

-* [Langflow](https://github.com/logspace-ai/langflow): LangFlow is a UI for LangChain

-## Cookbooks

-* [ReadTheDocs](https://github.com/hwchase17/chat-langchain-readthedocs): create a ChatGPT like experience over your ReadTheDocs using LangChain

 ## Notebooks

 * [Langchain Tutorials](https://github.com/gkamradt/langchain-tutorials): overview and tutorial of the LangChain Library